 Once you get to your accommodation for the evening, organise a hike of Monkey Fingers for tomorrow morning.

-Dades Valley Stay / Budget – Jardin de la Source | Mid-market – Auberge Chez Pierre
+Dades Valley Stay // Budget – Jardin de la Source | Mid-market – Auberge Chez Pierre

-Travel / 2 hour 45 minutes (add 1 hour for Fint Oasis)
+Travel // 2 hours 45 minutes (add 1 hour for Fint Oasis)

-DAY 6 / HIKING THE DADES VALLEY BEFORE DRIVE TO TODRA
+DAY 6 – DADES VALLEY

 Start today with a stunning 3-hour hike up the Monkey Fingers rock formation.
 It’s an exciting scramble through tight spaces and over rocky rubble.
 Along the route watch women working on the valley floor, explore Berber villages on the river-banks and stare at the majestic views.

 But it’s not just the gorge that’s impressive.
 The Tinghir Oasis that lines the valley floor is stunning.
 This lush green vegetation follows the river for miles creating a swathe of green amongst the barren rock.
-There’s plenty of places to stop along the road and explore the oasis and canyon.
+There are plenty of places to stop along the road and explore the oasis and canyon.

-Todra Gorge Stay / Budget – Auberge Amazigh | Mid-market – Riad Dar Bab Todra | Upmarket – Auberge le Festival
+Todra Gorge Stay // Budget – Auberge Amazigh | Mid-market – Riad Dar Bab Todra | Upmarket – Auberge le Festival

-Travel / 1 hour 50 minutes driving
+Travel // 1 hour 50 minutes driving

-DAY 7 / HIKING THE TODRA GORGE AND THE ERG CHEBBI DUNES
+DAY 7 / TODRA GORGE

 This morning take a half-day hike around the Todra Gorge.
 The route takes you along the back of the canyon walls and past nomad settlements.
 It takes about 4 hours and the views are ever-changing and excellent.
-There is no need to hire a guide for this one – all the details can be found on our Todra Gorge hike article.
+There is no need to hire a guide for this one – all the details can be found in our Todra Gorge hike article.

 After the hike and lunch hop into the car and make your way to start a Merzouga desert tour.
 You can’t go any further because the dunes of the mighty Sahara Desert are right in front of you.